Belogradchik Rocks Facts

 - The impressive site nevertheless has, on occasion, played a pivotal role in the local region.
 In addition to its obvious distinctiveness, the fantastic shapes also have an important cultural role in the region in which they formed.

 - In point of fact, this formation has become associated with many local legends.
 Many of the formations bear the names of people or animals.
 Fortunately, the amazing location has been named a National Landmark by the government of the region.

 - This much deserved action occurred in the year 1949.
 Due to the same beauty that led to this action, it has become a significant tourist attraction in the area.
 Another excellent reason exists for respecting and protecting this marvelous work of Nature.

 - That holds true due to the fact that the Belogradchik Rocks also happens to be the only known habitat of a plant the IUCN presently lists as Critically Endangered.
 Fortunately, the government takes steps to protect the species.

 Belogradchik Rocks Physical Description

 Perhaps most notably, the remarkable Belogradchik Rocks has an impressive geological composition.
-Furthermore, this composition remains most uncommon.
+Intriguingly, this composition remains most uncommon.
 That’s due to the fact that it represents a combination of conglomerate and sandstone.

-Furthermore, long-term erosion served to create a variety of incredible shapes out of the rocks.
+Long-term erosion served to create a remarkably wide variety of incredible shapes out of the rocks.
 This includes several sharply contrasting features.
-However, it mainly consists of tall columns and small valleys with steeply vertical slopes.
+However, the collection mainly consists of tall columns and small valleys with steeply vertical slopes.

 All of this began during the Permian Period, about 230 million years ago.
-In addition, the same geological process also formed the surrounding mountain range.
-However, Nature did not simply stop there with its work at building this marvelous site.
+Impressively, the same geological process also formed the surrounding mountain range.
+Nature, however, did not simply stop there with its work at building this marvelous site.